triture/apirock/README.md

 ## Activities

 ApiRock is a stack of activities.
-After you write your group of activities, ApiRock will run everithing in order.
-If something goes wrong, the will end with an error.
+After you write your group of activities, ApiRock will run everything in order.
+If something goes wrong, the test will end with an error.

 ### Request Activity